- Download our Moving to Mexico Guide (PDF)

 + PRO: Private healthcare is affordable and public healthcare is universal

 Residents and tourists in Mexico can affordably access medical care, a drawcard that lures many Americans.
 Insurance packages can also be found at great prices.
-Residents working in Mexico and citizens are entitled to public healthcare, and private hospitals offer first-rate facilities and services.
+Expats working in Mexico and permanent residents are entitled to public healthcare, and private hospitals offer first-rate facilities and services.

 - CON: Quality of public healthcare is not standard

-While there are excellent hospitals and clinics, a visit to a public hospital does not guarantee high standards as quality varies considerably between states.
-High standards are also difficult to find in rural areas and insurance should cover expenses for potential repatriation.
-Expats’ embassies in Mexico are likely to provide info on the best hospitals to go to.
+While there are excellent hospitals and clinics, a visit to a public hospital does not guarantee high standards, as quality varies considerably between states.
+High standards are also difficult to find in rural areas, and expats should secure health insurance that covers expenses for potential repatriation.
+Embassies in Mexico are likely to provide info on the best hospitals to go to.

 Accommodation in Mexico